On May 2, the third episode of “M Ai Subeki Hito ga Ite”, the drama based on the rise to fame of Ayumi Hamasaki, starring Kalen Anzai as Ayu, aired.

 After leaving Ayu leaves, Reika asks Masa if he’s in love with Ayu.
 He denies it.
 She then asks him if he will be with her now that he’s divorcing his wife.
 Reika then pulls out a photo album she made dedicated to Masa, which includes their wedding date.
 She also shows him their marriage registration form.

-Later in a cafe, Ayu is confronted by her two bullies from the last episode.
+Later in a cafe, Ayu is confronted by Risa and Mari.
 They criticize her lyrics, accuse her of sleeping with Masa, rip her lyric notebook, and pour orange juice on her.
 One of them then takes the wet lyric page and balls up it.
 Ayu then runs home (this scene has basically become a meme too).

 Masa calls Ayu, and she confesses that she can’t write lyrics.
 He then tells her to take what she’s currently feeling and put it into the lyrics, to show her true self.